kopanicakova/kopanicakova.github.io/_pages/portfolio.md

 <span style="font-size: 12px">
 [1] A. Kopaničáková, H. Kothari, and R. Krause.
 Nonlinear Field-split Preconditioners for Solving Monolithic Phase-field Models of Brittle Fracture. <br />
 [2] C. Bilgen, A. Kopaničáková, R. Krause, and K. Weinberg.
-A phase-field approach to pneumatic fracture. <br /> [3] P. Zulian\*, A. Kopaničáková\*, et al. Large scale simulation of pressure induced phase-field fracture propagation using Utopia.<br />
+A phase-field approach to pneumatic fracture. <br /> [3] P. Zulian\*, A. Kopaničáková\* et al. Large scale simulation of pressure induced phase-field fracture propagation using Utopia.<br />
 [4] C. Bilgen, A. Kopaničáková, R. Krause, and K. Weinberg.
 A detailed investigation of the model influencing parameters of the phase-field fracture approach.<br />
 [5] A. Kopaničáková and R. Krause.
 Recursive multilevel trust region method with application to fully monolithic phase-field models of brittle fracture. <br />
 [6] C. Bilgen, A. Kopaničáková, R. Krause, and K. Weinberg.
 A phase-field approach to conchoidal fracture. <br />